Using tone to create voice

 Writing to entertain.
 Entertaining writing is a natural channel for your author’s voice.
 What I mean by this is that entertainment is the realm of fiction and creative writing.
 It’s the area that many of us think of when it comes to writing.

-There isn’t much to add here but a cliche: stay true to yourself and entertain the way you want to.
+There isn’t much to add here but a cliche: stay true to yourself and entertain as you want.
 Write what you want to write the way you want to write.
 Yes, you still have to be a good writer, but beyond that, it doesn’t matter if you want to write a science fiction short story or the next great 400-page novel.

 Too many people pursue a genre because it’s profitable, or stay away from one because it’s not.
 Do what you believe will allow you to be the most expressive.
-In this way, you’ll make the most money that you possibly can without sacrificing your love of writing.
+In this way, you’ll make the most money possible without sacrificing your love of writing.

 Forget whatever commercial environment exists around the medium you want to write in.
-Your writing will be better and more popular if you write what you want to write.
+Your writing will be better and more popular if you write what you want.

 A consistent voice is a strong voice